wp-plugins/landing-pages/readme.txt

 You can quickly take your existing designs and implement them using our <a href="http://docs.inboundnow.com/section/developer/">templating framework</a>.

-The plugin is also fully extendable and has a number of <a href='http://docs.inboundnow.com/guide/landing-page-core-hooks-filters/'>actions, filters</a>, and hooks available for use.
+The plugin is also fully extendable and has a number of actions, filters, and hooks available for use.
 If a hook doesn't exist, simply ask and we can implement custom changes.

 [Follow Development on GitHub ](https://github.com/inboundnow/landing-pages "Follow & Contribute to core development on GitHub")